+413 658 7907

 • By Mike Anderson

-• In Blog, Classroom Management, Mike's Blog, Motivation, Social and Emotional Learning, Ted Lasso
+• In Challenging Behaviors, Classroom Management, Motivation, Social and Emotional Learning, Ted Lasso

 My wife and I loved watching Ted Lasso.
 In fact, when our daughter came home from college for the holidays, we got her into it and watched both seasons again!
 One of the most powerful and uplifting scenes comes in